ExperimentalGenetics/RenalCellFinder/README.md

 2. **Processing:** Detecting and isolating glomeruli, and extracting the kidney cortex.
 3. **Postprocessing:** Identifying Ki67 markers and quantifying the detected Ki67 markers to provide meaningful data for further analysis.

-By automating these steps, this project aims to provide a robust and accurate method for Ki67 marker detection
+By automating these steps, this project aims to provide a robust and accurate method for Ki67 marker detection in specific kidney region.

 ## Features